hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 #import <KIF/KIF.h>
 {% endhighlight %}

-Create our first UI test (also in the test target).
-Let's name it *LoginTests.swift*.
+## Step 4: Create our first UI test.

+Create a new file in the test target and name it to *LoginTests.swift*.

 {% highlight swift %}
 import KIF